galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 # Regression

-Regression is also a supervised learning task where the target is a real number (continuous) instead of discreet like classification.
+[Regression](https://en.wikipedia.org/wiki/Regression_analysis) is also a supervised learning task where the target is a real number (continuous) instead of discreet like classification.
 The algorithms which are used for regression tasks are called regressors.
-A regressor learns mapping between features of a data row and its target value.
+A regressor learns mapping between the features of a dataset row and its target value.
 Inherently, it tries to fit a curve for the targets.
 This curve can be linear (straight line curve) or non-linear.

 ## Data upload